 The Liverpool pressure became relentless.
 The echoes of You’ll Never Walk Alone had changed in tone from sorrowful to jubilant, from desolate to expectant.

 On the hour mark the Reds threw themselves forward again.
 Carragher, charging through the midfield, played a pass into Baroš whose deft flick on the edge of the area sat kindly for Gerrard.
-As the skipper pulled back the trigger he was impeded by a desperate Gattuso challenge.
+As the skipper pulled back the trigger he was impeded by a desperate Gennaro Gattuso challenge.
 Manuel Mejuto González immediately pointed to the spot.
 Twelve yards from the goal, one goal from history; Xabi Alonso stood alone, awaiting the whistle.

 His friend Mikel Arteta still remembers the events that preceded the pair’s very first piece of silverware, won as children.
 The youth tournament final had gone to a penalty shootout: “I remember that final,” Arteta told The Independent.
 “He missed his penalty.”
 Gutted as he was, to miss his own penalty, Alonso watched Arteta score his moments later and his fears were pacified.
 The trophy was theirs.